nniemeir/enterprise-computing-I/README.md

 [References](Documentation/References.md)

-*This project is currently being edited for readability*
+*This project is a work in progress*